Key takeaways:

 Here’s when a software architect comes into play.

-- Tenancy models
+2. Tenancy models

-Say, you have a clear plan to build a SaaS application.
+Let’s say you have a clear plan to build a SaaS application.

-- Single-tenancy in SaaS architecture
+• Single-tenancy in SaaS architecture

-- Multi-tenancy in SaaS architecture
+• Multi-tenancy in SaaS architecture

-The more users, or tenants, give preferences to your app, the harder it may get for you and your development team to maintain and update it, address users’ demands and pay for used resources.
+The more users, or tenants, give preferences to your app, the harder it may get for you and your development team to maintain and update it, address users’ demands, and pay for used resources.

 This is when the multi-tenant SaaS architecture comes into play.

-It simplifies software upgrade and maintenance tasks - once you’ve deployed a new release, all users have access to the updated app and new features.
+According to this model, tenants use a single app and can either share infrastructure resources and databases or use dedicated ones.
+This approach helps to optimize resource usage and simplify software upgrade and maintenance tasks - once you’ve deployed a new release, all users can access the updated app and new features.
 Load balancing and scalability benefit, too.
-A well-thought SaaS-based architecture allows for optimized resource usage.

 Lesson 2: The tenancy model isn’t carved in stone

-- Data isolation and partitioning
+3. Data isolation and partitioning

-Sometimes data isolation and data partitioning concepts are used interchangeably.
+Sometimes, data isolation and data partitioning concepts are used interchangeably.
 But these are two different concepts.
 Isolated data means that only a defined group of users can access it, while partitioning describes how data is stored in your system.

 The simplest method of data partitioning is called bucket pet tenant.
 In some sources, it’s called the silo model.